soupslurpr/beautyxt.app/README.md

 # beautyxt.soupslurpr.dev
 Code for https://beautyxt.soupslurpr.com

-Thank you github for the free hosting.
+Thank you GitHub for the free hosting, and GrapheneOS for a lot of the code.